radius-project/docs/docs/content/guides/recipes/howto-dev-recipes/index.md

    default   Applications.Datastores/mongoDatabases  bicep                            radius.azurecr.io/recipes/local-dev/mongodatabases:latest
    default   Applications.Datastores/redisCaches     bicep                            radius.azurecr.io/recipes/local-dev/rediscaches:latest
    ```
+> Visit the [Recipes repo](https://github.com/radius-project/recipes) to learn more about the definition of these local-dev recipe templates.

 When a Recipe is named "default" it will be used by default when deploying resources when a Recipe is not specified.

 ## Step 2: Define your application

-Update `app.bicep` with the following set of resources:
+Create `app.bicep` with the following set of resources:

-> app.bicep was created automatically when you ran `rad init`

 {{< rad file="snippets/app.bicep" embed=true >}}